LauritzR/Principal-Feature-Analysis/example/README.md

 # Examples

 Here you can find three csv-files providing examples to get your hands on the execution of the principal-feature-analysis.
+The data has been generated with the test_csv_generator_1dim.py and test_csv_generator_2dim.py scripts.

 The first step is always the import.
 You can simply do that via
 ```Python